-• During term time the designated safeguarding lead (or a deputy) should always be available arrange adequate and appropriate cover arrangements for any out of hours/out of term activities
+• During term time the designated safeguarding lead (or a deputy) will always be available on school site.
+The school will arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.

 8.2 Roles and responsibilities of the Headteacher